Saturday, August 17, 2013

 Ginger tea is tough to find, but not impossible.
 It’s called Gengibre in Spanish.
 You can also buy the root and boil it in a small pot to make Ginger Tea.

-Good Hot Dogs are difficult to pick out.
+Good hot dogs are difficult to get.
 In Argentina, most are skinless, grainy and disgusting.
-If you’re craving a good hot dog, I recommend you buy the ones that say German (Aleman in Spanish) on the label.
+If you’re craving a hot dog, I recommend you buy the ones that say German (Aleman in Spanish) on the label.
 These will have skin on them and the quality is slightly better.

 If you’re looking for probiotic yogurts, then you have two options.
 You can buy Activia yogurt, which comes in either the traditional cups, or as liquid yogurt bags.
 You can also get probiotics from a brand called Yugorisimo.
 Probiotics are called provitalis in Spanish.